git-bruh/matrix-tui/README.md

 Contributions are always welcome, the following points should be kept in mind:

-* Pass `--enable-debug` to `./configure` to enable sanitizers which help in finding memory leaks or undefined behaviour.
+* Pass `--enable-sanitize` to `./configure` to enable sanitizers which help in finding memory leaks or undefined behaviour.

 * Avoid triggering extra compiler warnings unless necessary.